 We chose to cook the cobbler in the Lodge Logic Cast Iron Skillet.
 There is really nothing that beats cooking in cast iron, and while many are expensive, there is a 12 inch skillet available for less than $20 at Walmart, along with many other sizes of Lodge Logic pans.

 After the skillet is heated on the grill, melt the butter, then pour in the dough mixture; Bisquick, sugar and milk.
 Then top with the blueberries and peaches.
-Any favorite of fruit is fine though, pick your favorite.
+Any type of fruit is fine though, pick your favorite.

 Then a good coating of sugar and cinnamon mixture gets sprinkled over the fruit.

 Now it’s time to enjoy a special drink on the deck and let the cobbler cook.
 Close the lid to the grill and let it cook for about 30 minutes until bubbly and the crust is golden brown.